oracle-livelabs/em-omc/enterprise-manager/em24ai/em-monitoring-overview/em-monitoring-overview.md

      ![Enterprise Manager welcome page](images/enterprise-summary/enterprise-to-incident-manager-navigation-menu-24ai.png " ")

-4. In Incident Manager, the Views section contains out-of-box views that comes shipped with Enterprise Manager.
+4. In Incident Manager, you can use any of the Out-of-box Views to quickly filter the list of incidents to the subset you're interested in, e.g., My open incidents and problems.
 You can create your own views and share with others as well.
 By default, “All open incidents” view is displayed.

     ![Incident Manager page](images/incident-manager/all-open-incidents-24ai.png " ")